AbiBird solutions have been developed for our older Australians, for family and carers, and for village operators.

 AbiBird provides an extra layer of care for residents – and operators.

-AbiBird supports residents to live independently for longer and provides 24/7 peace of mind for their families without intervention by the operator.
+AbiBird solutions support residents to live independently for longer and provides 24/7 peace of mind for their families without intervention by the operator.

 Even though there is a level of community in every retirement village, many residents may not see neighbours from one day to the next.
 A fall could be undetected for 24 hours or more.